Man gets life sentence in 2018 killing of Mollie Tibbetts

 But two people immediately came forward to tell police that a 21-year-old man with a history of violence had confessed to them that he had killed Tibbetts.
 Other information surfaced showing that a woman had told police she had been kidnapped after meeting an alleged sex trafficker at a Brooklyn gas station weeks before Tibbetts’ disappearance.

 Yates delayed a July sentencing so the defense had time to investigate.
 Earlier this month, he denied Bahena Rivera’s motion for a new trial, saying the new information was unreliable and he saw no reason to overturn the jury’s verdict.

 The defense plans to appeal.
+Bahena Rivera and his defense lawyers, Chad and Jennifer Frese, declined to speak at sentencing.